hxwang/DataCenterWorkloads/process-grid5k/README.md

 ## Processing Grid5k Workload

 ### Intro
 - The scripts in this folder have the objective to calculate the statistics information of prallel jobs.
-In specific, the job traces is from [TOAdd].
+In specific, the job traces is from [GWA-T-2 Grid5000](https://github.com/hxwang/GreenDC-Summary/blob/master/traces/file/grid5k.md).

 ### Files
 |file| function|